shoui520/shoui520.github.io/docs/resources.md

 ### Anime

 - [Nyaa.si](https://nyaa.si/?q=&f=0&c=1_4) - torrent tracker with raw anime, this is the best place to get anime.
 I recommend you use **qBittorrent**!
-- [Aniwatch.to](https://aniwatch.to/) - anime streaming site where you can turn off subtitles and switch to Japanese 日本語 audio.
+- [Hianime.to](https://hianime.to/) - anime streaming site where you can turn off subtitles and switch to Japanese 日本語 audio.
 - [asbplayer Chrome Extension](https://github.com/killergerbah/asbplayer/releases) - Chrome extension that allows you to drag and drop subtitle files (See [Subtitles](#subtitles)) on a video you are streaming.
-It works with aniwatch.to, and it may work with other sites.
+It works with hianime.to, and it may work with other sites.
 - ~~[Itazuraneko Anime Library](https://itazuraneko.neocities.org/library/satuei/anime.html) - collection of anime.~~
 - [Animelon](https://animelon.com/) - stream anime with Japanese subtitles.
 - **[※ AnimeCards - Subtitles](https://animecards.site/subtitles/)** - Goes over how to get Japanese subtitles and how to sync them for the video.